lnardon/CoinHUB/README.md

 # [CHUB (Coin HUB)](https://chub-crypto.web.app/ "Homepage")

-CHUB (Coin HUB) is the perfect place for you to find market info about cryptocurrencies created by NRD Software
+CHUB (Coin HUB) is the perfect place for you to find market info about cryptocurrencies.

 <p align="center">
   <img src="./demo.gif">